abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

 The Microservice Startup Template is a generic solution to start a new microservice solution.
 While we accept that every microservice solution will be different and every system has its own design requirements and trade-offs, we believe such a startup solution is a useful starting point for most solutions.

+## Creating a New Microservice Solution

+Read the [creating a new microservice solution document](create-new-microservice.md) to understand how to create your new microservice solution.

 ## Overall Diagram

 This section introduces the solution structure and briefly explains the solution components.
 The following diagram is an overview of the applications, gateways, services, databases, and other components;